- Why are SAP’s new acquisitions forecasted without analyzing how SAP’s previous acquisitions fared?

 - Top executives go on a full charm offensive selling what a good idea the acquisition will be.

-- IT Analyst, Wall Street analysts, and media entities usually weigh-in that the acquisition fills some of the need or provides some “synergy,” or they cover the topic merely announcing the acquisition without any commentary of any kind.
+- IT Analysts, Wall Street analysts, and media entities usually weigh-in that the acquisition fills some of the need or provides some “synergy,” or they cover the topic merely announcing the acquisition without any commentary of any kind.

-And this algorithm applies to not only SAP but also to the media coverage of non-SAP acquisitions.
+And this algorithm applies not only to SAP but also to the media coverage of non-SAP acquisitions.

 The Important of Never Looking Back